tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_sample_specification_file.md

   securitySchemes:
     Mashape-Key:
       type: apiKey
-      description: ''
+      description: "Your Mashape key.
+If you don't have one, you can use `EF3g83pKnzmshgoksF83V6JB6QyTp1cGrrdjsnczTkkYgYrp8p`."
       name: X-Mashape-Key
       in: header
 security:
 - Mashape-Key: []
 ```

+{: .tip }
-{% include tip.html content="If you have a spec in 2.0 and want to convert it to 3.0, you can use [APIMATIC](https://apimatic.io/transformer) to convert it automatically.
+If you have a spec in 2.0 and want to convert it to 3.0, you can use [APIMATIC](https://apimatic.io/transformer) to convert it automatically.
 You can also use APIMATIC to transform your spec file into a number of other outputs, such as RAML, Postman, or API Blueprint.
-To see the difference between the 2.0 and the 3.0 code, you can copy these code samples to separate files and then use an application like Diffmerge to highlight the differences." %}
+To see the difference between the 2.0 and the 3.0 code, you can copy these code samples to separate files and then use an application like Diffmerge to highlight the differences.

 {% include random_ad.html %}